 Why does the exchange attract so much attention?

 Since 2014, the Nigerian economy has endured two major FX crises.
-Only two (2018 & 2019) of the last seven years have been without this.
-For the other five years, there were critical FX issues such as the lack of dollar liquidity, violent devaluations and a wide exchange rate premium in the parallel market segment.
+Only two (2018 & 2019) of the last seven years have been without FX crises.
+For the other five years, there were critical FX issues such as the lack of dollar liquidity, violent devaluations, and a wide exchange rate premium in the parallel market segment.

-Because the fate of the Naira is strongly tied to oil exports, a weakness in either or both oil prices and production have the sudden implication of reducing FX supply.
-This then causes the Naira’s struggles.
+Because the fate of the naira is strongly tied to oil exports, a weakness in either or both oil prices and production has the sudden implication of reducing FX supply.
+This then causes the naira’s struggles.
 But this is not a death sentence and should not persist for long if appropriate measures are taken.
 The main challenge over the past seven years is that Emefiele’s measures are inadequate and untimely.
-Consequently, Naira’s struggles are never short-lived.
+Consequently, naira’s struggles are never short-lived.